gbdev/gb-asm-tutorial/src/index.md

 With that said, you can get started by simply navigating to the following page :)

+## Authors

+The tutorial was written by [Eldred "ISSOtm" Habert](https://eldred.fr/), [Evie](https://evie.gbdev.io/), [Antonio Vivace](https://github.com/avivace), [LaroldsJubilantJunkyard](https://www.LaroldsJubilantJunkyard.com) and [other contributors](https://github.com/gbdev/gb-asm-tutorial/graphs/contributors).

 ## Contributing

 Feel free to send feedback or suggestions in the form of Issues on the [GitHub repository](https://github.com/gbdev/gb-asm-tutorial).
-We're also looking for help for writing new lessons and improving the existing ones!
+We're also [looking for help](https://github.com/gbdev/gb-asm-tutorial/issues) for writing new lessons and improving the existing ones!
 Feel free to send Pull Requests and go through the Issues to see what needs to be worked on.

-You can help translating the tutorial on [Crowdin](https://crowdin.com/project/gb-asm-tutorial).
+You can help **translating** the tutorial on [Crowdin](https://crowdin.com/project/gb-asm-tutorial).

 ## Licensing